rkapl123/DBAddin/docs/DBFuncs.md

 You can create the three DB Functions and DB Mappers by using the cell context menu:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ContextMenu.PNG)

-The DB functions are created with an empty query string and full feature settings (e.g. Headers displayed, autosize and autoformat switched on) and target cells directly below the current active cell.
+The DB functions are created with an empty query string and full feature settings (e.g. Headers displayed, autosize and autoformat switched on) and target cells directly below the current active cell (except DBSetQuery for ListObjects, the ListObjects are placed to the right).

 Below the results for a DB Function created in Cell A1:
 *   DBListFetch:  `=DBListFetch("";"";A2;;;WAHR;WAHR;WAHR)`
 *   DBRowFetch:   `=DBRowFetch("";"";WAHR;A2:K2)`
-*   DBSetQuery:   `=DBSetQuery("";"";A2)`
+*   DBSetQueryPivot:   `=DBSetQuery("";"";A2)`
+*   DBSetQueryListObject:   `=DBSetQuery("";"";B1)`

+DBSetQuery also creates the target Object (a Pivot Table or a ListObject) below resp. to the right of the DB Function, so it is easier to start with.
+In case you want to insert DB Configurations (see [Cell Config Deployment](#Cell_Config_Deployment)), just place the selection on the inserted DB function cell and select your config, the stored query will replace the empty query in the created DB function.

 The DBMapper creation starts following dialog (already filled, when clicked on a blank cell all entries are empty):
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DbMapperCreate.PNG)